 There are two kinds of inquiries (or pulls) that can occur on your credit report: “hard” inquiries and “soft” inquiries.
 While both types of credit inquiries enable a third party, such as you or a lender, to view the information in your credit report, only hard inquiries negatively affect your credit score.

 Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a credit decision.
-Hard inquiries might lower your credit score and they may remain on your credit report for two years.
+Hard inquiries will impact your credit score and they may remain on your credit report for two years.
 On Upstart a hard pull occurs after you accept your rate and proceed with the loan application.